 If you’re interested in pursuing a creative career, want to start a side hustle, or even just learn a fun hobby, learning more about dressmaking and design can help!
 Through online dressmaking classes, you’ll learn the basics of sewing, creating patterns, and designing amazing clothes for men, women, and children.
 Here are five reasons you should learn more about dressmaking and design today.

-Making your own clothes could help you stay in fashion and save money.
+1. Making your own clothes could help you save money

 Knowing how to sew isn’t a skill reserved for great-grandmothers.
 Sewing is an activity that has, in the past, been seen as something too old school to be cool.
 Why learn to sew when you can buy fast fashion at any store or, even easier, from an online retailer that delivers within a few business days?

 Besides allowing your particular brand of creativity shine through custom-made clothing, sewing is actually a practical and useful skill for anyone to pick up.
 Think about it.
 When a button falls off of a shirt you wanted to wear to a big interview coming up, what do you do?
 You might be forced to find another suitable button-up to wear to that meeting, or even buy a new one so you can be sure you’re dressed well.
 If you know even the basics of sewing, though, that’s not something you have to worry about.
 Pull out a needle and thread, and you can stitch that button back in place in no time!

 Penn Foster’s online Dressmaking and Design course starts you off with the basics, building a foundational knowledge of hand stitching before moving on to using what most designers and DIYers rely on: the sewing machine.
 Even if you don’t plan on becoming the next big fashion designer, being able to sew basic stitches and use a sewing machine can help you save money by repairing small tears or split seams instead of throwing the clothing away and purchasing new.

 3. Making and mending your own clothes is good for the environment